jdanbrown/birdgram/mobile/README.md

     - Apply 3 backports from react-native 0.59.3, 0.59.10, and 0.61.1
     - `git show --stat 7643d8b2 92d4cc99 0f4f1b87`
     - `git cherry-pick 7643d8b2 92d4cc99 0f4f1b87`
-- App Store warning about deprecated UIWebView (but app upload is still accepted)
+- App Store warning about deprecated UIWebView (but app upload is still accepted) [1st time]
   - ITMS-90809: Deprecated API Usage - Apple will stop accepting submissions of apps that use UIWebView APIs.
 See https://developer.apple.com/documentation/uikit/uiwebview for more information.
   - Not useful for me, but relevant context